RussellJQA/eberean-bible-word-frequency/examples.md

     Simple Relative Frequency / Total number of words in the chapter 395,332 / 632 = 625.5

-That's why we add the number of occurrences of the specified word in the chapter (minus 1):
+That's why we include the number of occurrences (minus 1) of the word in the chapter in the Weighted Relative Frequency calculation:

 - abel: 625.5 + (8-1) = 632.5
 - artificer: 625.5 + (1-1) = 625.5

--
+That gives "abel" a higher Weighted Relative Frequency.